MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-use-admin-utility.md

 1. Confirm the password.

 >[!NOTE]
->You can bypass script interface using the argument '-setpassword <password>' such as `dotnet Microsoft.RServer.Utils.AdminUtil\Microsoft.RServer.Utils.AdminUtil.dll -setpassword my-password`.
+>You can bypass script interface using the argument '-setpassword <password>' such as `dotnet Microsoft.MLServer.Utils.AdminUtil\Microsoft.MLServer.Utils.AdminUtil.dll -setpassword my-password`.
 Learn about all command line switches for this script, [here](#switch).

 <br><a name="startstop"></a>